Hiro427/creader/README.md

 *Gum is used to generate the nicer menus in the script*

 **NOTE: Gum has its own keymaps that are used, these are builtin and as far as I know they cannot be changed.
-They are using printed below each menu**
+They are printed below each menu**

 **Example**